When Should You See a Neurologist for Headaches?

 Wake you from sleep or are present upon waking

-Begin suddenly or feel different from prior headaches
+Begin suddenly or feel very different from prior headaches

 Start after age 50 or following a head injury